Baptists Together: List of general secretaries

 Regional Association teams, led by a number of Regional Ministers and a senior Regional Ministry Team Leader (RMTL), oversee and facilitate ministry in local churches.
 This may include pastoral support for ministers, signposting regional events, organising regional conferences, and supporting churches without a minister.

 Doctrinal controversies

 At the Baptist Union Assembly in April 1971, Michael Taylor, then Principal at the Northern Baptist College, asserted, "I believe that God was active in Jesus, but it will not do to say quite categorically: Jesus is God."
 The statement bred controversy, and some charged him with denying the Deity of Christ.
 Nigel G. Wright, later Principal of Spurgeon's College, commenting on the affair, claimed the, "Spectre of theological downgrade had lingered within the denomination throughout the 20th century," alluding to the Downgrade Controversy of a century earlier.

-Affirm network was founded in 2000 in favor to the inclusion of LGBTQ people in the Union.